 - Add-ons: Many CRMs offer add-ons like 24-hour customer support or premium features that can add up quickly.

-The advertised cost of a CRM may show only part of the picture, with maintenance costs, phone service, and more adding to the bottom line.
-The good news is most CRM providers will work with you to find a solution that meets your team’s needs and budget.
+Pro tip: While the advertised cost of a CRM may show only part of the picture, with maintenance costs, phone service, and more adding to the bottom line, the good news is most CRM providers will work with you to find a solution that meets your team’s needs and budget.

 How to Create a CRM Software Strategy

 Once you select the right customer relationship management solution for your team’s needs, it’s important to create a CRM strategy to ensure its implementation and use lines up with your sales goals.
-Failure to take this step could lead to a reduced return on your software investment, which could be as high as $8.71 for every dollar spent.
+Failure to take this step could lead to a reduced return on your software investment, through user apathy or by not using the platform to its fullest potential.